 There have been significant amendments to the Copyright Act that have a positive impact on Australian universities.
 These include:

 The Australian Copyright Act was amended in July last year.
-The amendments which came into force on the 22nd December 2017 remove some of the complexities and align the Australian Copyright Act with international treaties.
+The amendments (which came into force on 22 December 2017) remove some of the complexities, and align the Australian Copyright Act with international treaties.

 The Act introduces a new definition of ‘person with a disability’ to accommodate a wider range of learning difficulties, including difficulty reading, hearing or comprehending.
 The Act also introduces two free exceptions that allow people and educational organisations to use copyright material to assist people with disabilities.
 Copyright material can be converted into the best format available and with appropriate features for persons with a disability and by anyone assisting them.
 This includes enlarging text and graphics and changing the format.